python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 Docstrings must be defined with three double-quotes.
 No blank lines should be left before or after the docstring.
 The text starts immediately after the opening quotes (not in the next line).
-The closing quotes have their own line (and are not added at the end of the last sentence).
+The closing quotes have their own line (meaning that they are not at the end of the last sentence).

 **Good:**